Fluvian/lzkn64/README.md

 This is the RLE write mode, it has 3 different submodes, it writes either a zero value or a specified value for a specified length.

 **RLE Submode 1**:
-Write a value contained in the command for a length encoded in the command.
+Write a value which is encoded in the next byte for a length encoded in the command.

 ```
 Size: 16 bits